ATI-Wuhan/WhatieSDK_iOS/README.md

 Once you update a timing countdown, it will become a new one.
 Please refer to 8.1 Add a timing countdown.

-## 9. Light/Bulbs
+## 9. Monochrome Light and RGB Light Bulbs

 ### 9.1 On/Off

 Please refer to Chapter 6.1 On/Off the device.

-### 9.2 Incandescent Light/Bulb
+### 9.2 Monochrome Light Bulbs
-You can change luminance for a specific light by the following method:
+You can change brightness for a specific monochrome light bulb by the following method:

 ```objc
 -(void)brightnessSliderValueChange:(UISlider *)slider{